Free Settler or Felon

 Port Jackson

-Fifty-two male prisoners and sixty-five female prisoners arrived in Port Jackson on the Francis and Eliza on 8th August 1815.
+Fifty-two male prisoners and sixty-five female prisoners arrived in Port Jackson on 8th August 1815.
 Several people were landed sick and special provisions of meat and vegetables were purchased by Government for their consumption.

 Because the ship was delayed Frederick Garling did not reach Sydney until 8 August 1815, seven months after William Moore.
 Garling was thus the second free solicitor to arrive in the colony and the second solicitor admitted to practise by and before any court in New South Wales.
 [2]